 - Full Traffic (non-split-tunnel) encrypts all internet traffic from your computer but may inadvertently block you from using resources on your local network, such as a networked printer at home.
-This also allows access to library journals as if you were on campus.

 - When using VPN, your off-campus computer is dynamically assigned a Stanford IP address to connect back to Stanford's network.

 - A Stanford IP address allows you access to Stanford's computing resources and certain campus services (e.g., departmental file and print servers).

 - iOS 10 or later

 *Note for Mac High Sierra (10.13): When you log in to the Cisco AnyConnect VPN, you may be prompted to upgrade to a new version of software.
 If you choose to upgrade, you'll see a System Extension Blocked alert directing you to go to System Preferences > Security & Privacy to allow the extension.
 The approval field is only present in the Security & Privacy preferences pane for 30 minutes after the alert.
 If the extension is not approved with in 30 minutes the software will not function correctly.

 Select your operating system to see the VPN configuration instructions for your device:

 - Do I need VPN to access Stanford systems remotely?

 Many commonly used Stanford applications and services are available directly from the Internet without the use of VPN.
 While VPN does encrypt your data in transit, nearly all of the web-based applications you access already default to secure https communication, and are therefore already encrypted.

 Examples of commonly used Stanford services which do not require VPN: